 Classical statistics, however, violates the LP.
-O'Hagan, for instance, discusses a number of examples.
+O'Hagan, for instance, discusses a number of examples, including ([O'H] 33):

-Ex. ([O'H], 33): Bernoulli trials, success probability θ .
+Bernoulli trials, success probability $\theta$ .
 Consider two situations:

-- (a) n trials; you observe r successes; - (b) toss till you observe the rth success: you need n trials.
+(a) n trials; you observe r successes;

+(b) toss till you observe the rth success: you need n trials.

 The two likelihoods are the same [apart from constant factors, arising because in (b), but not in (a), the last toss must be a success]: to a Bayesian statistician, these situations are equivalent.
 To a classical statistician, however, they are quite different.
-For instance, the stopping rules are quite different [the area of statistics where one continues sampling until something happens and then stops is called sequential analysis, and has been extensively developed].

-[O'H] (5.14-15) points out that

-- (a) the minimum variance unbiased estimators of θ differ in these two cases, - (b) the very concept of unbiasedness itself violates the LP.
-For, it involves an expectation over the distribution of x the bias in a statistic T(x) is
+For instance, the stopping rules are quite different [the area of statistics where one continues sampling until something happens and then stops is called Sequential Analysis].
+[O'H] (5.14-15) points out that (a) the minimum variance unbiased estimators of $\theta$ differ in these two cases; (b) the very concept of unbiasedness itself violates the LP.
+For, it involves an expectation over the distribution of x - the bias in a statistic T(x) is